FreeCAD/FreeCAD-documentation/wiki/POV-Ray-Rendering_Workbench.md

 ### User inc file

-Power users who want access to *all* options of the _ page on our Wiki.
+Power users who want access to *all* options of the [POV-Ray](http://www.povray.org/) renderer can do so by creating a special file.
+For more details see the [Power User](https://gitlab.com/usbhub/exporttopovray/-/blob/master/doc/PowerUser.md) page on our Wiki.

 ## Usage